DonghaoWu/MERN-template-application/README.md

 <img src="./assets/105.png" width=85%>
 </p>

-- If you have this bug(run the same app in different bash or run another app in the same port).
+- If you have this bug -- (Run the same app in different bash or run another app in the same port).

 <p align="center">
 <img src="./assets/104.png" width=85%>